JingxianLin/RoboND-Kinematics-Project/writeup.md

 theta2 = pi/2 - angle_a - atan2(WC_z-d1, sqrt(WC_x\*WC_x+WC_y\*WC_y)-a1)

-the next figure is explaining the calculation of theta3
+the next figure is explaining the calculation of theta3:

 theta3 = pi/2 - angle_b - atan2(a3, d4) = pi/2 - angle_b - atan2(0.054, 1.5) = pi/2 - angle_b - 0.036

-where 0.036 accounts for sag in link_4 of -0.054m; other theta angles can be calculated as Euler angles from rotation matrix.
+where 0.036 accounts for sag in link_4 of -0.054m; once the first 3 joint angles are obtained, other theta angles can be calculated as Euler angles from rotation matrix R3_6 = R0_3.inv("LU") * ROT_EE,

+theta4 = atan2(R3_6[2,2], -R3_6[0,2])

+there are 2 solutions for theta5 =

 ![alt text][image19]